mirkopiazzalunga2003-a11y/Factor-Investing--Analysis/README.md

 # Factor Investing Report
-**Constructing Portfolios through Factor-Based ETFs**

 ## Overview
-This repository contains the Python code and empirical analysis for the project *“Constructing Portfolios through Factor-Based ETFs.”*
+This repository contains the Python code and empirical analysis for the project *“Constructing Portfolios through Factor-Based ETFs”*
 The study evaluates **MSCI USA factor indices** aligned with the **Fama–French five-factor model** (Market, SMB, HML, RMW, CMA), using the **MSCI USA INDEX as benchmark** over **1999–2024**.

 ---